hua1995116/mmt/README.md

 # Introduction

-MMT (Manage Multiple Task) is a tool for automatically executing multiple commands in MacOS + iTerm2.
+MMT (Manage Multiple Task) is a tool that automatically opens multiple panes to execute multiple commands in MacOS + iTerm2.
 It only needs to be defined once and run permanently.

 # Installation